Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Sample and Data Reduction

 We obtained the rest-frame UV–optical spectra of J1341 and J1107 with the Magellan Echellette (MagE) spectrograph \citep{mar08} on the Magellan Clay telescope with a 1 arcsec slit and 2 hours of integration time.
 The data were reduced and calibrated using the MASE pipeline \citep{boc09}.
-The spectra have a resolution R $\sim$ 4100 over a bandpass of 3300$-$9400 \AA\, and a SNR of $\sim$ 45 per resolution element near the galaxy’s \ion{Mg}{2}$\lambda\lambda$2796,2804 absorption lines.
+The spectra have a resolution R $\sim$ 4100 over a bandpass of 3300$-$9400 \AA\, in 15 orders ($\lambda_{rest} \sim 2300 - 6000$~\AA) and a signal-to-noise ratio (SNR) of $\sim$ 45 per resolution element near the galaxy’s \ion{Mg}{2}$\lambda\lambda$2796,2803 absorption lines.
 For all the other galaxies in our sample we collected high SNR optical spectra with the Blue Channel spectrograph on the 6.5m MMT between 2004 December and 2009 July \citep{tre07}.
-The data were obtained using a 1 arcsec long slit, which produced a full width at half-maximum (FWHM) resolution of 3.6 \AA.
+The data were obtained using a 1 arcsec long slit, which produced a FWHM resolution of 3.6~\AA\, (R $\sim$ 2000 near H$\beta$).
 The total exposure time for each target was $\sim$ 45-90 min.
-The spectra have a wavelength coverage from approximately 4050 to 7200 \AA.
+For our $z=0.4-0.8$ galaxies, this yielded rest-frame coverage from $\sim2700$ to 3900 \AA.
 The data were reduced, extracted, and spectrophotometrically calibrated using the ISPEC2D data reduction package \citep{mou06}.

 There is extremely good agreement between the MMT, MagE, SDSS, and GMOS spectra where they overlap.
 We join the MMT, MagE, SDSS, and GMOS spectra when available, in order to extend our spectral coverage.
 The combined spectra, including the stellar continuum fits, are shown in Fig.~\ref{fig:Continuum}.
 The systemic redshifts used throughout the paper are defined by the starlight.